#1 in Australia for education and educational research*

 Course duration may be affected by delays in completing course requirements, such as accessing or completing work placements.

-Attainment of a Bachelor degree or higher in the field of Education;
+- completion of a bachelor degree or higher in the field of education

-Attainment of a Bachelor degree or higher in any discipline PLUS three years relevant work experience.
+- completion of a bachelor degree or higher in any discipline and at least three years' relevant work experience (or part-time equivalent)

 Recognition of prior learning